-The mission of the Knappton Cove Heritage Center is to promote, interpret and preserve the history of the historic U.S. Columbia River Quarantine Station - a National Historic Site - with an
+The mission of the Knappton Cove Heritage Center is to preserve, interpret and promote the history of the US Columbia River Quarantine Station - listed on the Register of National Historic Places.

 The organization will strive to increase public awareness of this National Historic Site and will obtain and maintain artifacts, promote historic preservation and provide public education and interpretation of the layers of history at Knappton Cove.

 Guided by our Vision Statement, we have exhibits that highlight the layers of history leading up to and after the Quarantine Era at Knappton Cove.

 Our recorded history begins with the sale of salmon from Native Americans to European explorers in 1792.

 From there we move forward in time to watch Lewis & Clark camp nearby.

 Around 1814 our location was labeled "Todd's Bay" due to the British Naval ship, 'Isaac Todd', being moored there.
 There's a STORY behind that one!

 Then (1853) came a Donation Land Claim and stately home for the Job Lamley family.